-Line 59c - Write the amount of Illinois pass-through entity payments made on your behalf by partnerships, or trusts, as reported to you on Schedule K-1-P or K-1-T. If you have more than one Schedule K-1-P or K-1-T, add the amounts of all the schedules and write the total on Line 59c.
+Line 59c - Write the amount you wish to claim of Illinois pass-through entity payments made on your behalf by partnerships, S corporations, or trusts, as reported to you on Schedule K-1-P or K-1-T. If you have more than one Schedule K-1-P or K-1-T, add the amounts you wish to claim from all the schedules and write the total on Line 59c.
 Attach copies of the Schedules K-1-P and K-1-T you received from the pass-through entities to your Form IL-1065.